FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 ### For 64 bit systems

 When building FreeCAD for 64-bit there is a known issue with the OpenCASCADE (OCCT) 64-bit package.
-To get FreeCAD running properly you might need to run the `configure` script and set additional `CXXFLAGS`   *
+To get FreeCAD running properly you might need to run the `configure` script and set additional `CXXFLAGS`:

  {{Code|lang=bash|code=
 ./configure CXXFLAGS="-D_OCC64"